andyl/BAMRU-Private/notes/devlog.md

 - [ ] deploy to the new machine from ting
 - [ ] deploy to the new machine from dev.bamru.info

-- [ ] provision SSL certs for BAMRU.info
+- [ ] provision new working system on BAMRU.info

 - [ ] test backups from BAMRU.info to dev machine
 - [ ] test backups from BAMRU.net to BAMRU.info